Animal Ambassadors

 Ssstevie - Garter Snake (Thamnophis sirtalis)

-Ssstevie was hatched at Angel Mounds and hand-raised.
+Ssstevie was born at Angel Mounds and hand-raised.
 He came to Wesselman as a juvenile in 2016.

 Location: Lobby Display Wall